udayyysharmaa/Kubernetes-Start-Kubeadm/README.md

 ```bash
 sudo kubeadm init
 ```
-### Agter that provide you token copy the token to run worker node, After that Few command run to master node
+### After that provide you token, Copy the token to run worker node, After that Few command run to master node

 ```bash
 mkdir -p $HOME/.kube